DenDeen/RoboranaCorona/README.md

 # RoboranaCorona

-A site that shows predictions of how many people are will get vaccinated in Belgium using a Machine learning model.
+A site that shows predictions of how many people will get vaccinated in Belgium using a Machine learning model.